Amirhossein-Zare/ASCVD_ML/README.md

 ### SVM with RBF Kernel
 <img src="plots/svmrbf_roc_curve.png" alt="SVM-RBF ROC Curve" width="900"/>

-The ROC curve above shows the performance of the SVM model with an RBF kernel, including bootstrapped CIs.
+The ROC curve above shows the performance of the SVM model with an RBF kernel.